 The CDM also:

-Circulates a bi-weekly bulletin of news and summaries from the dynamic market world; and
+Circulates a monthly Africa Bulletin of news and summaries from the dynamic market world; and

 Writes and presents company-specific or other case studies.